osrf/collision-benchmark/README.md

 One full implementation of *PhysicsEngineWorld* is **GazeboPhysicsWorld**.

-The main idea is that several implementations of the same template instantiation of *PhysicsWorld* (which is still quite engine-independent) can be exist for different engines.
+The main idea is that several implementations of the same template instantiation of *PhysicsWorld* (which is still quite engine-independent) can be provided for different engines.
 For example, all engines supported in Gazebo are automatically available via *GazeboPhysicsWorld*.
 We may then add a new "brute-force" implementation of a physics engine which derives from the same *PhysicsWorld* template instantiation as *GazeboPhysicsWorld* does.
 We can then directly compare contact points, model states, and anything else in the WorldState, between the Gazebo implementation(s) and the brute-force implementation.
-This can be very useful for testing and debugging.
+This can be very useful for testing and debugging of the physics engines already integrated into Gazebo, or to test new engines which may be added to Gazebo.

 ## API tutorials